funql/funql-docs/docs/learn/fields/functions.md

 ### minute

-The `minute` function has the following signature:
+The `minute` function returns the minute component of a `DateTime` parameter value as an integer from 0 to 59.

 ```funql
 minute(field: DateTime): Integer
 ```

-The `minute` function returns the minute component of a `DateTime` parameter value.
-The minute is given as an integer, ranging from 0 to 59.

 For example: